 2. Adding the link in the email body

-If you don't want to send over the actual file, you can use this method.
-First, you'll have to post your video on any video hosting platform like Youtube, Vimeo, etc. Then, you can share the link to the video in your email.
+Adding video links in the email is a better way to easily include videos for your email campaigns.
+First, you'll have to post your video on any video hosting platform like YouTube, Vimeo, etc. Then, you can share the link to the video in your email.

 3. Embed it in the body as a playable video using HTML5